bartpolot/thinkpad-dock/README.md

 ## License

-This project is licensed under GPL - see the [LICENSE.md](LICENSE.md) file for details If you think it should be under some other license, let me know, I don't have strong feelings about any of it, GPL just seems like a safe default.
+This project is licensed under GPL - see the [LICENSE](LICENSE) file for details If you think it should be under some other license, let me know, I don't have strong feelings about any of it, GPL just seems like a safe default.

 ## Acknowledgments